Operation Ezra and Nehemiah: Reversal: permitting Jewish emigration

 In March 1950, the Iraqi government reversed their earlier ban on Jewish emigration to Israel and passed a special bill of one-year duration permitting Jewish emigration on condition that Jews renounce their Iraqi citizenship.
 According to Abbas Shiblak, many scholars state that this was a result of British, American and Israeli political pressure on Tawfiq al-Suwaidi's government, with some studies suggesting there were secret negotiations.
 According to Ian Black, the Iraqi government was motivated by "economic considerations, chief of which was that almost all the property of departing Jews reverted to the state treasury" and also that "Jews were seen as a restive and potentially troublesome minority that the country was best rid of."
 At first, few would register, as the Zionist movement suggested they not do so until property issues and legal status had been clarified.
 After mounting pressure from both Jews and the Government, the movement relented and agreed to registrations.

 Immediately following the March 1950 Denaturalisation Act, the emigration movement faced significant challenges.
 Initially, local Zionist activists forbade the Iraqi Jews from registering for emigration with the Iraqi authorities, because the Israeli government was still discussing absorption planning.
 However, on April 8, 1950, a bomb exploded in a Jewish cafe in Baghdad.
 A meeting of the Zionist leadership later that day agreed to allow registration without waiting for the Israeli government.
 A proclamation encouraging registration was made throughout Iraq in the name of the State of Israel.
 At the same time, immigrants were also entering Israel from Poland and Romania, countries in which Prime Minister David Ben-Gurion assessed there was a risk that the Communist authorities would soon "close their gates", and Israel therefore delayed the transportation of Iraqi Jews.
 According to Esther Meir-Glitzenstein, "The thousands of poor Jews who had left or been expelled from the peripheral cities, and who had gone to Baghdad to wait for their opportunity to emigrate, were in an especially bad state.
 They were housed in public buildings and were being supported by the Jewish community.
 The situation was intolerable."
 The delay became a significant problem for the Iraqi government of Nuri al-Said (who replaced Tawfiq al-Suwaidi in mid-September 1950), as the large number of Jews "in limbo" created problems politically, economically and for domestic security.
-"Particularly infuriating" to the Iraqi government was the fact that the source of the problem was the Israeli government.
+"Particularly infuriating" to the Iraqi government was that the source of the problem was the Israeli government.